Wheel Alignment & Why It Matters

 Tire alignment is a mechanical procedure that enhances your vehicle's performance, safety, and efficiency.
 It involves adjusting the caster, camber, and toe angles to maintain steering stability, promote even tire wear, and improve fuel consumption.
 Regular maintenance checks, including tire balancing and alignment, are vital to a smooth driving experience and long-lasting tires.

-Getting your tires aligned involves having an automotive technician adjust the angles of your vehicle's wheels to ensure they are set to the car manufacturer's specifications.
+Getting your wheels and tires aligned involves having an automotive technician adjust the angles of your vehicle's wheels to ensure they are set to the car manufacturer's specifications.
 This process enhances steering stability, helps even tire wear, and overall driving performance.

 When automotive technicians perform a tire alignment, they adjust three pivotal angles to help achieve optimal vehicle performance: caster, toe, and camber.